Rules and Etiquette

 No Live Baiting

-No large fires are allowed, fires on grassed areas and close to plantations are forbidden!
+No large fires are allowed, and fires on grassed areas and close to plantations are forbidden!
 Do NOT desecrate the trees in the area, in the interests of safety this rule will be strictly enforced!

 Boat anglers should give bank anglers a 100-metre arc of fishing space.